eamena-project/eamena-arches-dev/talks/2024-jcaa/paper.md

 Arches is an open-source geoweb semantic-based information purpose-built platform for cultural heritage management created by the *Getty Conservation Institute* and the *World Monument Fund*.
 It is a graph database where nodes composes the table-like fields (called 'resource models' in Arches, or 'graphs') and have semamtic relation relationships, using the CIDOC-CRM ontology by default.
 Arches is an IT stack based on mature and state-of-art technologies.
 Its key features are, from the back-end to the front-end:
 - a PostgreSQL database, one of the top five database management system (DBMS) with an increasing popularity[^3], among the open source software (OSS), it is the closest to the Oracle the world most popular DBMS;
-- logics based on Python, the world-wide most used programming language[^2];
+- Logics based on Python, the world-wide most used programming language[^2];
 - Django web-application framework to manage interactions between the server and the web browser
-- data objects based on, or extending, JSON (JSON-LD, GeoJSON, Postgres JSONB type) the current standard to exchange data over the web
+- Data objects based on, or extending, JSON (JSON-LD, GeoJSON, Postgres JSONB type) the current standard to exchange data over the web

 <br>
 <img src="../../www/arches-ea-stack.png" width="500px">